 Press Release – Barfoot and Thompson

-“At the end of December we had only 3410 properties on our books, the lowest number since records have been kept, and 10.6 percent lower than we had at the end of November.
+“At month end we had only 3703 properties on our books, close to a quarter lower than we had at the same time last year.